gem5bootcamp/latin-america-2024/homework/cache-coherence/README.md

 However, for parts of the assignment, you might want to change the number of processor cores or the latency of a crossbar in your cache interconnect.
 Refer to the list below for more information on the components you will be using.

-- boards: you will only use `HW5X86Board`.
+- boards: you will only use `HWX86Board`.
 You can find its definition in `components/boards.py`.
-- processors: you will only use `HW5O3CPU`.
+- processors: you will only use `HWO3CPU`.
 You can find its definition in `components/processors.py`.
 **NOTE**: you will notice that the component creates a processor with an extra core.
 This is a weird gem5 thing.
 Please ignore this.
 However, when you look at your statistics you should ignore statistics for `board.processor.core.cores0` and `board.cache_hierarchy.ruby_system.l1_controllers0`.
-- cache hierarchies: you will only use `HW5MESITwoLevelCacheHierarchy`.
+- cache hierarchies: you will only use `HWMESITwoLevelCacheHierarchy`.
 You can find its definition in `components/cache_hierarchies.py`.
 **NOTE**: you will notice that its `__init__` takes **one** argument.
 You will have to assign different values to `xbar_latency` as instructed in the later parts of this assignment.
-- memories: You will only use `HW5DDR4`.
+- memories: You will only use `HWDDR4`.
 You can find its definition in `components/memories.py`.
 - clock frequency: Use `3GHz` as your clock frequency.